The Old West: Promotion

-As had become standard practice for Time Life Books by the late 1970s and 1980s, the series was vigorously supported by a television ad campaign in the form of a series of commercials transmitted either in first-run syndication or during late-night television programming.
+Prior to the late-1970s, Time-Life Books relied primarily on the traditional print advertisements for promoting their book series to the general public, and The Old West was therein no exception at first, nor was The American Indians at a later point in time for that matter.
+But as had become standard practice for Time-Life Books from the late-1970s through the 1990s, the series did become vigorously supported later on by a television ad campaign in the form of a series of commercials transmitted either in first-run syndication or during late-night television programming.
 Being considered the one that was most appealing to the imagination, it was "The Gunfighters" that was chosen by the publisher as the series show piece, featuring prominently in several contemporary television commercials, one of them presented by actor Jack Palance (known for his roles as Western "bad guy", most famously in Shane).
-This title was also selected as the premier title to be sent out to customers who were enticed to take out a series subscription.
+This title was also usually selected as the premier title to be sent out to customers who were enticed to take out a series subscription.
+The later The American Indians complementary series was supported by television commercials as well.